stuntguy3000/PiLED/README.md

 Provides LED effects for CS:GO using inbuilt GSI.

+### Sleep Mode
+Simple fade-out over time effect, triggered by a crontab at night!

 ## Activating Modes
 Send a GET request to the application on port `1337` with the URL path of `/mode/<name>`.